-We are given a recursive function that describes Nth terms in form of other terms.
-In this article we have taken specific example.
+We are given a recursive function that describes Nth terms in the form of other terms.
+In this article, we have taken specific examples.

-Now you are given n, and you have to find out nth term using above formula.
+Now you are given n, and you have to find out nth term using the above formula.

 Input : n = 2 Output : 5 Input : n = 3 Output :13

-All such problem where a term is a function of other terms in linear fashion.
-Then these can be solved using Matrix (Please refer : Matrix Exponentiation ).
-First we make transformation matrix and then just use matrix exponentiation to find Nth term.
+All such problems where a term is a function of other terms in a linear fashion.
+Then these can be solved using the Matrix (Please refer: Matrix Exponentiation ).
+First, we make a transformation matrix and then just use matrix exponentiation to find the Nth term.

 Step by Step method includes: